Unknown-6666/geo-code/VERTEX_AI_SETUP.md

 ## Implementation Details

-The bot has been designed with a fallback mechanism:
+The bot has been designed with a tiered AI system prioritizing Vertex AI:

-1. First tries Google Gemini AI (if API key is available)
+1. First tries Vertex AI standard client (primary provider)
-2. Falls back to Vertex AI standard client if available
+2. Falls back to Vertex AI REST API client if standard client fails
-3. Falls back to Vertex AI REST API client if standard client fails or isn't available
+3. Falls back to Google Gemini AI (if API key is available)
-4. Finally falls back to G4F library as a last resort
+4. Finally falls back to G4F library or basic analysis as a last resort

 ## Troubleshooting